 If you have been operating in the UK care sector for any length of time, you are likely used to the goalposts moving.
 However, 2026 marks a definitive shift in how contracts are awarded.
-We are no longer just “preparing” for the Procurement Act 2023; we are living in its full implementation.
+We are no longer just “preparing” for the Procurement Act 2023 for health and social care; we are living in its full implementation.
 For providers across England and Wales, this means the old ways of simply ticking boxes and submitting basic policies are gone.
 To win now, you must understand the “new rules” of a landscape that prizes transparency, social value, and digital maturity above all else.
+For more on why meeting the minimum standard is no longer enough, see our guide on the difference between being compliant and being competitive in tenders.

 The Shift from Process to Performance